lhinjy/AuditionJY/README.md

 ### Some common questions

-Why is "w","a","s","d" being used?
+-   Why is "w","a","s","d" being used?

     -   It is the standard movement keys in games!

+-   Why is it 15 seconds?
+    -   It follows the idea of how doctors will take 15 seconds of your heart beat, and multiply it by 4

 ## How it works